bradleylouie/School-Assignments-Projects/README.md

 # School-Assignments-Projects
 *SquareMatrix*

-  Very basic class implementing the rule of the Big Five; uses raw pointers and simple arithmetic to make a single vector act as a 2D array
+  Very basic class implementing the rule of the Big Five; uses raw pointers and simple arithmetic to make a single vector act as a 2D array.

 *KeywordsInFile*